-The CBMW web page currently start with the Nashville statement right beside their Danvers statement on Biblical™ Manhood and Womanhood.
-These are the first and biggest things you see on the web page of an organization which exist to promote gender roles:
+The CBMW web page currently starts with the Nashville statement right beside their Danvers statement on Biblical™ Manhood and Womanhood.
+These are the first and biggest things you see on the web page of an organization which exists to promote gender roles:

 Almost at the top of the list of initial signatories, and one of the main endorsers, is Russell Moore.
 In a 2007 interview i, Moore said:

 “… most of the people in our churches are in same-sex marriages right now, they just don’t realize it.
 Because you have people who have marriages in which we do not have male headship, you do not have male protection…”

 According to Moore, to let go of male headship in marriage is to embrace same-sex marriage.
 As such, any statement about gays in the Nashville statement is also read, by Moore at least, as anti-egalitarian.
 And if all Christians are supposed to agree with them (Article 10 of the Nashville Statement), all Christians have to agree to stand for male headship in marriage.